siefkenj/shibboleth-overlay/README.md

 ### shibboleth-overlay ###

-A gentoo overlay to install shibboleth-sp and its dependencies (Fork).
+A gentoo overlay to install shibboleth-sp for apache2.4 (fork from flyser).

 ### Usage ###